 MSP 3711.
 Lighting For Media.
 4 Credit Hours.

-This intermediate-level production course will focus on media lighting techniques for a range of media including still photography, videography, and television production.
+This intermediate-level production course will focus on lighting techniques for a range of media including still photography, videography, and television production.
 From small market, low-budget production to high-end TV studio production, lighting directs attention, creates depth, and sets the mood for all visual media.
 The goal of this course is to strengthen students' abilities to visually enhance their media production work.

 Repeatability: This course may not be repeated for additional credits.